LucaBert89/LucaBert89/README.md

 # Hi there, I'm Luca! 👋

-### I'm an aspiring junior web developer, passionate about technology :computer: and always eager to learn something new:student: about it!
+### I'm a software engineer, passionate about technology :computer: and always eager to learn something new:student: about it!
 <br>

 ## About me :boy: